1. Web graphical designer (Vacancy: 1)

 Softhinker works out below guidline to facilitate developers on pList generating process :

-- There are two roles involved in the entire process : vendor
+- There are two roles involved in the entire process : vendor and customer.

 - As a vendor,